erkr/wol-forwarder/README.md

 - Only legimit packets are broadcast on the local network (on wol_port).
 Here the SecureOn suffix is removed before broadcasting.
 - Optional HTTP API for monitoring forwarder status and packet statistics.

-There are numerous WOL apps that can send magic packets with a SecureOn password.
+There are numerous (mobile) WOL apps that can send magic packets with a SecureOn password.
+In examples there is a WakeOnLan shell script that can be used.
-Note: Home Assistant's WOL integration can also send SecureOn packets.
+Home Assistant's native WOL integration can also send SecureOn extended packets.

 ## Usage